Skip To Main Content

 • The Engineers jumped out to an 8-0 lead after two innings, capped by a grand slam home run to left field by Shaffer.

 • Hamilton cut its deficit in half with four runs in the top of the fifth.
-The Continentals recorded seven consecutive singles, with Gaby Guerra '28, Dyche, Juliana Abraham '29 and Kelsey Vadnais '28 each driving in a run.
+The Continentals recorded seven consecutive singles, with Gaby Guerra '28, Dyche, Juliana Abraham '29 and Kelsey Vadnais '28 driving in one run each.

 • A two-run triple by Ryleigh Falvey increased RPI's lead to 10-4 in the bottom of the fifth.

-• Abraham drove in Everett on a sacrifice fly in the top of the seventh.
+• Abraham drove in Everett with a sacrifice fly in the top of the seventh.

 Notes

 • Abraham went 2-for-3 with a team-high two runs batted in.
-She has recorded two hits in three of her last five games played.
+She has recorded two hits in three of her last five games.

-• Rogers went 3-for-4 at the plate with one run and a double.
-She leads the team with 33 hits on the year and a .351 batting average.
+• Rogers went 3-for-4 at the plate with a run and a double.
+She leads the team with 33 hits and a .351 batting average.

-• Dyche, Alexis Mayer '26 and Mosqueda each registered two hits and one run.
+• Dyche, Alexis Mayer '26 and Mosqueda registered two hits and one run each.

-• Aubrey Purvis '27 recorded three strikeouts with four hits and two runs allowed across 4.1 innings in relief.
+• Aubrey Purvis '27 recorded three strikeouts and allowed four hits and two runs across 4.1 innings of relief.

-• Adorno registered three hits, two runs and one RBI, while Maddy Brooks went 3-for-3 with one run and one RBI for the Engineers.
+• Adorno registered three hits, two runs and one RBI, while Maddy Brooks went 3-for-3 for the Engineers.

 Next Game

-Hamilton will return home for a NESCAC doubleheader against Amherst College on Saturday, April 25 beginning at noon.
+Hamilton returns home for a NESCAC doubleheader against Amherst College (8-20, 3-9) on Saturday, April 25 beginning at noon.

 Print Friendly Version